Hi

 Author’s note:

-New Zealand: A Novel is book one in The New Zealand Series.
-Target audience is adult readers; manuscript word count is 103,000 words.
+Target audience for New Zealand: A Novel is adult readers; manuscript word count is 103,000 words.
 Genres include historical fiction, adventure, romance.

 Given the increasing worldwide interest in New Zealand and the fascination over its indigenous people, I believe the timing couldn’t be better for this novel.
 While it has the lust and violence associated with those pre-European and Colonial times, New Zealand: A Novel has strong themes of love and romance, which will endear it to female readers as well as male.